rvaiya/warpd/man.md

 	*--oneshot*: When paired with one of the mode flags, exit warpd as soon as the mode is complete (i.e don't drop into normal mode).
 Principally useful for scripting.

+	*--drag*: Automatically start a drag operation when paired with --normal.

 	*--move '<x> <y>'*: Move the pointer to the specified coordinates.

 	*--click <button>*: Send a mouse click corresponding to the supplied button and exit.
 May be paired with --move.